6 Ways To Avoid Unnecessary Drugs

 "If you have a headache it's not because you are suffering from an Aspirin deficiency."

 So please do not ignore your body's warnings by taking drugs which merely makes the problem appear less serious then it really is and that allows the problem to continue to build-up inside of you unnoticed, and instead do something to stop what is actually causing the problem in the first place.

 3. DON'T PLAN AND PREPARE TO GET SICK IN THE FUTURE

-Something that blows my mind is that when people go to the store and buy something like "Aspirin" they will buy a HUGE bottle with 100, 500, or even 1,000 pills in it!
-(The way that I see it is that if you are expecting to need that many "headache pills" in the future you will probably end up with a future full of headaches!
+Something that blows my mind is the fact that when people go to the store and buy something like "headache pills" they will buy a HUGE bottle with 100, 500, or even 1,000 pills in it!

+The way that I see it is that if you are expecting to need that many "headache pills" in the future you will probably end up with a future full of headaches!

-To put it more simply, "We become what we think about, which leads me to my next topic...
+To put it more simply, "We become what we think about." which leads me to my next topic...

 4. POSITIVE THINKING